tintin10q/computational-linguistics-summary/Prediction/Markov models.md

 - An initial probability distribution $\pi$

 ## States
 In a bigram model, Q and R are the same set.
-With larger n-gram models they are not the same.
+With larger [N-grams](../Languages/N-grams.md) models, they are not the same.
 Q is bigger than R because the histories are longer.

 A difference between Q and R is that Q will contain the BoS while R contains the EoS.